hossein-amirkhani/VocabLevel/README.md

 # VocabLevel
-This is a simple but efficient method to approximately calculate the users' vocabulary level.
+This is not a simple but efficient method to approximately calculate the users' vocabulary level.

 ## How it works?
 It is based on the subtitles of the Friends series, although it can be easily extended to other corpuses.
 After some simple pre-processing steps, the unique words are sorted according to their frequencies.
 Then, a binary search approach is adopted to find the vocabulary level of the users.
 This approach is based on the following simple rules: